Ericsson/dataplanebook/src/intro.rst

 In certain networks, the separation is externally visible, and the protocols used between the entities in the different layers are standardized.
-An example of such a network is the :term:`RAN` of a 5G cellular network, where the Centralized Unit (CU) primarily handles control plane type tasks, and the Distributed Unit (DU) handles the data plane.
+An example of such a network is the :term:`RAN` of a 5G cellular network, where the Centralized Unit Control Plane (CU-CP) primarily handles control plane type tasks, and the Distributed Unit (DU) handles the data plane.

 In an IP network router, the separation into planes may exist only internally (or indeed, not at all).
 The protocols and means of